Amouage 2010 EDP

 The Library Collection Opus I

 Amouage The Library Collection Opus I is an Eau de Parfum launched in 2010, created by Daniel Maurel.
-The Library Collection Opus I opens with Plum, Cardamom, and Bitter Orange, settles into a heart of Rose, Lily Of The Valley, Jasmine, and Ylang-Ylang, and dries down to a base of Vetiver, Papyrus, Sandalwood, and Guaiac Wood.
+The Library Collection Opus I opens with Bitter Orange, Cardamom, and Plum, settles into a heart of Rose, Jasmine, Tuberose, and Ylang-Ylang, and dries down to a base of Papyrus, Cedar, Sandalwood, and Vetiver.
 Amouage's The Library Collection Opus I carries an Acquired verdict, a woody-led wear.

 A divisive, opulent floral beast that demands patience.
 The opening might try your nose, but if you stick with it, Opus I unfolds into a complex, woody-floral masterpiece for some, a cloying mess for others.
 Definitely not a blind buy.